Many Renewalists say yes for prophecy. The biblical evidence favors them. Now what about prophets? (I have recently updated this post.)

-If the interpreter believes the prophets in those verses were in a class apart and only for the foundation and initial revelation in the past only, then the interpreter will say the office of prophet is not for today.
+If the interpreter believes the prophets in those verses were in a class apart and only for the foundation and initial revelation in the past only, then the interpreter will say the ministry of prophet is not for today.
 No prophet today can be that foundation or receive a “new” revelation about the mystery of Christ.

 2..
 Freer interpretation

 If an interpreter claims that prophets in congregations in the first-century churches differ from the foundation prophets in Eph.
 2:20 or 3:5, then those two verses do not exclude the prophets today.
-If one chooses the freer interpretation, the office of the prophet is still situated in a local church.
+If one chooses the freer interpretation, the ministry of the prophet is still situated in a local church.
 His prophecies can be judged, just like anyone else’s prophecies can (and should) be judged.